dmarcotte/ember-chess/README.md

 ## Todos

-* More controls ('previous', 'begin', 'end', 'reset', etc.) would clearly be nice
+* More controls ('begin', 'end', 'reset', etc.) would clearly be nice

 * Provide a way to swap between some predefined games